WHAT MAKES OWNING YOUR OWN HOME SPECIAL

 Are you one of the lucky people who own your own home?
 If so, what makes owning your own home special?
 According to the Estate Agents, it is location, location, location.

-MAKING IT YOUR OWN
+MAKING IT YOUR OWN HOME

-It can take some time to earn enough to get the money available and also having the backing to obtain a Home Loan before one can purchase a home but it is so worthwhile.
+It can take some time to earn enough to get the money available and also have the backing to obtain a Home Loan before one can purchase a home but it is so worthwhile.

-There are so many good reasons to purchase your own home and it makes it all the more important that once you have done so, that you keep it in good repair.
+There are so many good reasons to purchase your own home and it makes it all the more important that once you have done so, you keep it in good repair.

-PURCHASING A “FIXER UPPER”
+PURCHASING A “FIXER UPPER” AND MAKE IT YOUR OWN HOME

 The best advice I can give is to find a reputable company like Westchase Roofing to help with the repairs otherwise you might be caught as we once were.
 We purchased an old house with a pitched roof which leaked rather a lot and after getting quotes we did a very silly thing and went with one of the cheapest ones.